dmbarbour/wikilon/docs/AboutAO.md

 # Awelon Object (AO)

-Awelon Object (AO) is a useful set of conventions for [Awelon Bytecode (ABC)](AboutABC.md).
+Awelon Object (AO) is a set of conventions for structured use of [Awelon Bytecode (ABC)](AboutABC.md).
 AO defines tokens for linking and how they interact with evaluation in context of dictionaries.

 A dictionary consists of a set of words and a definition for each word.
 Definitions are encoded in ABC.
-Linking a `{%word}` token substitutes that word's evaluated definition in place of the token.
-Dependencies between definitions must form a directed acyclic graph, such that all link tokens could be eliminated in by a finite expansion to inlined code.
-Use of linking has no effect on ABC's expressiveness.
+Tokens of form `{%word}` token will logically substitute that word's definition in place of the token.
+Dependencies between definitions must form a directed acyclic graph, such that all link tokens could be eliminated in by a finite expansion of inlined code.

-Dictionaries serve as a unit of evaluation, development, linking, and distribution in AO, and as a foundation for Awelon project's various [application models](ApplicationModel.md).
-In general, if there are meta-level features like security or immutability, they must be specified on a per-dictionary basis.
+Dictionaries serve as a unit of development, evaluation, linking, communication, and distribution.
+They provide a foundation for Awelon project's [application models](ApplicationModel.md).

-## AO Dictionary Representation
+## AO Representation

-A dictionary is an association of words to definitions, but in practice I want many other features: history and versioning, lightweight forks, simple merge, structure sharing, cache sharing, fine grained security, efficient import and export, verifiable provider-independent distribution, history compaction, and human readable and writeable with simple tools.
+A dictionary is an association of words to definitions, and there are many merely adequate ways of representing such a thing.
+But I want a variety of related features: history and versioning, lightweight forks, simple merge, structure sharing, cache sharing, fine grained security, efficient import and export, communication, distribution, and compaction.
+Additionally, AO must preserve ABC's properties of being weakly human readable and writeable with a text editor.
+To achieve these features, AO has received some careful attention to representation.

-My general proposal is as follows:
+The general proposal is as follows:

-* a dictionary is described by a series of patches
+* dictionary is described by a series of patches
-* most patches are immutable, named by secure hash
+* history patches are immutable, via secure hash
-* a user named patch serves as the dictionary head
+* named dictionary references via `{%word@dict}`
-* forking a dictionary requires copying head patch
-* forks are named, use `{%word@fork}` to reference

-As a concerete filesystem format, a patch is a **.ao** file of form:
+Concretely, a patch is a string or file with format:

-        secureHashOfHistory
+        secureHashOfOrigin
         @word1 definition1
         @word2 definition2
         ...

-Forks use human-level names, and appropriate files - e.g. `math.ao` or `myApp.ao`.
-Within each file, an undecorated token of form `{%word}` refers to the word as defined within that dictionary.
-Explicit references to a forks are possible with `{%word@math}`.

-Histories are named by secure hash.
-This ensures our history is deeply immutable, verifiable, provider-independent.
-We can search for history files anywhere then verify the result.
-However, token references directly to history are not supported because they would hinder compaction of history into fewer patches (e.g. an exponential decay model).

-Patches operate on the word level.
-Each `@word` action defines the specified word, overriding the prior definition.
-Deletion of a word can be modeled by adding a definition, e.g. `@word {%word}`.

-The **.ao** format is not intended primarily for use directly by humans with a text editor, though it is designed to can serve in a pinch.
-See *Developing AO*, below.
+On our first line, we have the option to specify a secure hash of a prior patch.
+Naming origin by secure hash effectively gives us a verifiable, deeply immutable, content-addressable linked list history.
+To keep it simple, each patch is limited to a single origin.

+The body of a patch is simply a sequence of `@word def` actions, each updating a word's definition.
+Last update wins.
+To logically delete a word, we may define it as a trivial cycle, `@word {%word}`.
+Non-trivial cycles should be reported as errors.

+### Anonymous Dictionaries

+In the general case, dictionaries are anonymous, in the sense that they cannot be referenced via `{%word@dict}`.
+Secure hashes are *explicitly* considered anonymous in this sense.
+This ensures we can compact and garbage collect large histories, filter spam or confidential data, etc..

+### Named Dictionaries

+Named dictionaries may be referenced from other dictionaries via `{%word@dict}` and are generally mutable.
+AO evaluation occurs in *context* of a set of named dictionaries.
+It is possible for multiple names to refer to the same dictionary.
+However, which name is used will be preserved during evaluations.

+Depending on [application model](ApplicationModel.md), relationships between dictionaries may be constrained structurally by the update system.
+For example, dictionary `foo` may be permitted to reference `bar` but not vice versa.

+### Secure Hash

+I propose use of BLAKE2b 360 bit secure hash, encoded in Crockford's Base32 (favoring lower case).
+BLAKE2b is a very efficient secure hash.
+The resulting 72 character hash fits easily within conventional size requirements for text editor lines, URLs, and filesystems.

+### Filesystem

+At the filesystem layer, we'll encode a context of named dictionaries as a directory containing `myApp.ao` and the like.
+The name of the dictionary matches the filename (minus the **.ao** suffix).

+History patch files use `secureHash.ao`, but we move them into an archive or separate directory.
+Archiving history files together could prove convenient for lightweight indexed access - i.e. we can just `mmap` the entire archive and index it as a whole, and we don't need to mess around unnecessarily with file handles and so on.

+(TODO: review `.zip`, `.tar`, and `.dar` archive formats as candidates.)

+### Forking and Merging

+Forking a named dictionary is trivial: simply copy the file to a new name.
+A three-way merge is possible by finding a common history between two dictionaries.

+### Communication

+An intriguing option is use of anonymous dictionaries to model communication.

+One option is message-passing.
+We create a dictionary per message, encoding the message as an object within the dictionary with a standard name.
+For example, we might reserve `$`, `$.head`. `$.body`, and so on for this use.
+The message's secure hash origin then encodes a common vocabulary that can be reused for many messages.
+The origin may also provide useful 'default' attributes - i.e. a prototype object.
+The remote system can easily download, cache, and compile the standard vocabulary.

+A related option is streaming 'updates'.
+This could be understood as a series `PUT` messages, with each message simply overwriting the prior and thus modeling a time-varying object.
+A common case would be we want to reference the current dictionary as our 'origin' then provide only the delta.
+To simplify this, we could permit use of `~` in place of a secure hash to represent a reference to the current dictionary.
+Conveniently, the result of PUT with `~` doubles as a general append/patch behavior due to AO semantics.

+Outside of a streaming context, use of `~` as a stand in for a secure hash would not be permitted.

+### Distribution

+Anonymous dictionaries are distributed easily by secure hash.

+Given a secure hash for a dictionary we do not possess, we can usually ask whomever provided the secure hash to provide the dictionary.
+This is the primary distribution model.
+But content-addressed networking techniques are possible, and may be useful in distributing a network burden.
+A viable technique for provider independence is to just use a fraction of the secure hash for the lookup (e.g. the first 120 bits) then use the rest as a symmetric encryption key.

+Named dictionaries are generally mutable.
+It is feasible to distribute development of local dictionaries by use of DVCS techniques (highly recommended!) or to share common names for dictionaries in a global system.

+In the latter case, global names need some strategy to resist conflict (otherwise we'll be forced to rename some word).
+This might be achieved by deriving from an existing registry (e.g. `{%foo@myApp.awelon.org-2016}` would derive from the ICANN registry), or a more informal registry (e.g. someone maintains a webpage somewhere), or use of large random numbers, or taking a secure hash of a public key (or HMAC secret).
+Etc..

+### Caveats

+This AO representation has many nice properties, but it is missing a few.

+First, there is no support for *rename*.
+To rename a word, developers must explicitly rewrite every reference to that word.
+Explicit rename is cheap enough until widely used.
+But the general case for rename is greatly complicated by potential for external references (like `{%foo@dict}`, human knowledge, bookmarks).

+Second, there is no support for modifying part of a definition.
+Fortunately, there are easy work arounds to this one.
+To patch a definition, first factor it into small named pieces then update a few specific pieces.
+To append a definition, consider a command pattern of form:

+        @foo.v98 ...
+        @foo.v99 {%foo.v98}(update98)
+        @foo {%foo.v99}

+Third, there is no support for *metadata*.
+There is no place for commit messages, blame, etc..
+Developers are instead encouraged to model metadata within the dictionary or an auxiliary.
+For example, we might create a dictionary named `tracker` for our bug tracking, commit messages, edit sessions, and so on.
+Making development metadata explicit is necessary for development to become a first-class application.

+Finally, while raw AO can be viewed and edited in small doses, it's still a bytecode.
+It isn't a convenient view for humans.
+The curly braces grow annoying, and too much file hopping is needed.
+The expectation is humans will work with AO primarily through editable views like [claw](CommandLine.md) or an [application model](ApplicationModel.md).

 ## AO Evaluation and Linking